New booking measures

 We’re pleased to report that leisure centres are amongst the safest regulated environments – a large part of which is down to our members following our safety measures, which we thank you for.

-Group exercise classes and swimming play a large part in the physical and mental health of many of our members, so it is important that we all work together to ensure we give each other as much opportunity as possible to attend classes (once they return) and swim sessions, at a time when capacity is greatly reduced due to social distancing measures.
+Group exercise classes, gym sessions and swimming play a large part in the physical and mental health of many of our members, so it is important that we all work together to ensure we give each other as much opportunity as possible to attend classes and swim sessions, at a time when capacity is greatly reduced due to social distancing measures.

 As part of our vision, which is to bring people in the community together and make their lives better through improved access to health and wellbeing facilities; we want to be able to make our activities accessible to everyone – but we need your help to do so!